BradP99/TwitterTest/README.md

     "TwitterBearerToken": ""
  }

- To test run the TwitterTestAPI and then run the Client application.
+ To test run the Server and then run the Client application in separate instances of Visual Studio 2022.
 You can also run the unit test for the API.